agrunfeld/solr-pubmed/README.md

 [Anaconda](https://store.continuum.io/cshop/anaconda/) is an easy to install Python distribution that doesn’t require root or local admin privileges.

 [virtualenv](https://virtualenv.pypa.io/en/latest/) is recommended for create isolated Python development environments.

 Get the code
 ------------
+This repo contains submodules, so use the following command to clone the repository and it's dependencies:

     git clone --recursive https://github.com/apurdy/solr-pubmed.git

 Building
 ---------

     cd solr-pubmed
     mvn install